uzo-onwumere/ctf-writeups/HackTheBox/Easy-Machines/Nibbles.md

 <img width="1262" height="1027" alt="Screenshot 2026-09-04 085957" src="https://github.com/user-attachments/assets/513b05e6-c2c2-48db-aa3d-4d1b5a65809e" />

 using the gobuster command with a wordlist we are able to enumerate quite a few more directories.
-The most interesting one being the admin.php directory and the admin directory.
+The most interesting one being the admin.php, admin, and content directory.
 We will go through them and see what we can find.

 <img width="1747" height="690" alt="Screenshot 2026-09-04 091146" src="https://github.com/user-attachments/assets/e0462595-01ca-4939-b484-4913d8dd2120" />